xmartlabs/xmartlabs.github.io/_posts/2019-07-01-redshift-snowflake.md

 Redshift also provides this feature through Spectrum, but it needs [some previous configuration](https://docs.aws.amazon.com/redshift/latest/dg/c-getting-started-using-spectrum.html) to work properly, like creating external schemas and tables.

-Summarizing, both of this cloud data warehouse options are powerful and flexible solutions that are constantly improving to help companies to focus on what's important, get data-supported insights that will make their business successful.
+Summarizing, both of these cloud data warehouse options are powerful and flexible solutions that are constantly improving to help companies to focus on what's important, get data-supported insights that will make their business successful.